School attendance, absence and truancy

 Once your child is registered at a school, you are legally responsible for making sure they attend regularly.
-If your child fails to do so, you risk getting a penalty notice or being prosecuted in Court.
+If your child fails to do so, you risk getting a penalty notice or being prosecuted in court.

 If your child is ill or unable to attend school for some reason, you should contact the school by phone to notify them.
 Depending on the reasons for absence, the Head Teacher will decide whether the absence can be authorised or not.
-Where absence is sickness related Schools may require medical certification particularly where the absence lasts a few days.
+Where absence is sickness related schools may require medical certification, particularly where the absence lasts a few days.

 Head Teachers are no longer permitted to agree a Leave of Absence during term time unless in exceptional circumstances.
 This includes where parents decide to take their children out of school for a family holiday during term time.
 If a parent intends to take their child out of school for a leave of absence during term time, they must have requested this in advance and had their request agreed by the Head Teacher.
 Failure to do this could result in a fine or prosecution.

-In Nottinghamshire, parents/carers could be fined if their child has 5 days unauthorised absence over a 6 week period or for 3 or more days unauthorised absence where this is for the purpose of a holiday in term time.
+- 3 or more days unauthorised absence where this is for the purpose of a holiday in term time.